 Restructuring charge expense for the year ended December 31, 2011 was \$3.8 million.
 This expense consisted of a \$1.4 million charge related to accelerated depreciation on leasehold improvements at our Boston and New York City offices, \$1.0 million in employee severance related to actions taken to better align our resources with market demand in the second and fourth quarters, \$0.8 million related to the relocation of our Boston office and consolidation of our Chicago office space, and \$0.6 million related to the write-off of intangible assets due to a change in strategy and forecasted results for a certain practice during the fourth quarter.
 The accelerated depreciation charges related to shortened expected useful lives of leasehold improvements at our Boston office, which we vacated during the fourth quarter of 2011, and our New York City office, which we vacated during 2012.
-The charges related to the relocation of our Boston office and consolidation of our Chicago office space include the present value of the remaining lease payments on our old office space, partially offset by estimated sublease income, as well as moving costs incurred during the fourth quarter of 2011.
+The charges related to the relocation of our Boston office and consolidation of our Chicago office space, partially offset by estimated sublease income, as well as moving costs incurred during the fourth quarter of 2011.
 Restructuring expense for 2010 was \$4.1 million.